TheGoodlike13/liberty_or_death/README.md

 That's just insane enough to work.

 HAHAHAHAHAHAHAHAHAHAHAHAHAHA!
 No seriously.
 The Fiddler's riddle no.2:

-'suffix <cn=config> not allowed in frontend database'!
+    suffix <cn=config> not allowed in frontend database

 1. I want to add an admin account to 'cn=config.ldif'.
 2. If I use a suffix that is not 'cn=config', it's a bad suffix.